awaytools/awaytools.github.io/awdformat/00-about.md

 ## What is AWD?

 AWD is a compact binary format for the storing and retrieval of 3D data.
-It is designed for use in websites and installable mobile and desktop applications, and is built primarily for use with the [Away3D framework](http://www.away3d.com).
-For an up to date document of the specification, you can download the [AWD Format Specification](https://github.com/awaytools/awd-sdk/blob/master/docs/AWD_format_specification2_1_Alpha.pdf?raw=true) pdf on GitHub
+It is primarily designed for use in websites and installable mobile and desktop applications, and is optimised for use with the [Away3D framework](http://www.away3d.com).
+For an up-to-date document of the specification, you can download the [AWD Format Specification](https://github.com/awaytools/awd-sdk/blob/master/docs/AWD_format_specification2_1_Alpha.pdf?raw=true) PDF on GitHub.

 ## Why have we created the AWD Format?